Fact vs. Fiction: Does Aging Really Impact Your Teeth?

 Troubled by the thought of what could happen to your mouth as you age?
 Don't let old wives' tales and

 Teeth chip, crack and/or suffer enamel damage not due to aging, but because of negative habits left unchecked over time.
 Everything from constant teeth grinding, to excessive intake of acidic foods and improper brushing can take a serious toll on teeth, leaving them vulnerable to damage.
-With proper care, teeth can remain strong and healthy for a lifetime.
+With proper care, teeth can remain strong and healthy for a lifetime."Losing teeth is inevitable."

 For any questions or concerns regarding your dental health, talk to your dentist.
 He or she can easily verify whether dental claims are true or false, and provide you with an optimal treatment plan based on your unique needs.